• Skip to main content

 Notes

-Leftovers should be stored covered in your refrigerator and will last up to five days, depending on the freshness of the individual ingredients.
+Leftovers should be stored covered in your refrigerator and will last up to four days, depending on the freshness of the individual ingredients.
 I don’t recommend freezing it.

-With only a half cup of mayonnaise, this chicken salad is on the dry side.
-If you prefer more dressing, feel free to add a quarter cup more mayonnaise, sour cream, or plain Greek yogurt.
+This chicken salad is dry, with only half a cup of mayonnaise.
+If you prefer more dressing, you can add a quarter cup more mayonnaise, sour cream, or plain Greek yogurt.

-When adding the salt and pepper, remember that purchased rotisserie chickens vary in saltiness depending on what flavor you buy and where they are purchased.
-I usually buy lemon pepper, but almost any flavor even BBQ will work because you will be removing the skin.
+When adding the salt and pepper, remember that rotisserie chickens vary in saltiness depending on the flavor and where you buy them.
+I usually buy lemon pepper, but almost any flavor, even BBQ, will work because you will remove the skin.

 Save the skin and bones from your rotisserie chicken and celery scraps to make homemade chicken stock.

-You can make the roasted pecans in the oven or because it’s a small amount, use your microwave.
+You can make the roasted pecans in the oven.
+But because it’s such a small amount, I find using the microwave easier.
 To microwave chopped pecans, place them in a single layer on a microwave-safe plate and microwave at one-minute intervals for six to seven minutes.
-The amount of time varies depending on the wattage of your microwave and the size of the nuts.
+The amount of time varies depending on your microwave’s wattage and the nuts’ size.
 Start tasting them to see if they are done at about the five-minute mark.

-While you can find some recipes that say you can use canned chicken, I don’t recommend it.
+While some recipes call for canned chicken, I don’t recommend it.
 It will have a different taste and texture.

-Whole rotisserie chickens have a combination of both dark and white meat.
-I use both in this recipe.
+Whole rotisserie chickens have a combination of dark and white meat, which I use in this recipe.
 However, if you prefer white meat only, you can use just the breasts and save the thighs and drumsticks for another use.

 Nutrition